SandataRa/Data-Visualization-Projects/README.md

-# Kevin-Cookie-Company
+# Data Visualization Projects

+Find all the dashboards and visualizations I made using the following technology:

-Implementing Power BI dashboard following Kevin Stratvert use case
+- Power BI
+- Web libraries
+- Python